lochus/lochus.github.io/docs/_posts/2020-08-09-poseidonctf-lao-tzu.md

 What worked on our end won't work against the server, meaning that the /home/ctf/magic_word.txt file probably either doesn't exist, or doesn't contain the string "nopassyo".

-We need to find a way to bypass this function, so we'll open up the binary in Ghidra and see exactly what it's doing with our first input:
+We need to find a way to pass something other than the string "nopassyo" to the server, but our input seems to be ignored.
+We'll open up the binary in Ghidra and see exactly what it's doing with our first input:

 main:
 ```